Fishing - Where to Find Crappie in the Fall

 Slip Bobbers

 Slip bobbers are especially useful around brush, docks, and shallow cover where fish suspend at a known depth.
-They let you present bait naturally and keep it in place longer than a cast-and-retrieve method.
-For anglers fishing from shore or from a boat in calm water, they can be extremely productive.
+They allow you to present bait naturally and keep it in place longer than a cast-and-retrieve method.

 Choosing the Right Bait and Tackle

-Jigs, Minnows, and Plastics
+Jigs, Minnows, and Soft Plastics

 Soft plastics are useful when you want durability and consistency.
-Tube jigs, grubs, and slim-bodied minnows can all produce, especially when matched to local forage.
-In clearer lakes, natural colors often work best.
+Tube jigs, grubs, and slim-bodied minnow imitations all produce well when matched to local forage.
+In clear lakes, natural colors often work best.
 In stained water, brighter colors may help fish locate the bait more easily.

 Rods, Line, and Hooks